Harold Pinter Theatre: Early years: 1881–1900

 The streets between Leicester Square and the Haymarket had been of insalubrious reputation until shortly before the construction of the Comedy Theatre, but by 1881 the "doubtful resorts of the roisterers" had been removed.
 J. H. Addison held a plot of ground in Panton Street at the corner of Oxenden Street, for which he commissioned the architect Thomas Verity to design a theatre.
 The builders were Kirk and Randall of Woolwich.
 The original seating capacity was 1,186, comprising 140 stalls, 120 dress circle, 126 upper boxes, amphitheatre 100, pit 400 and gallery 300. the construction was completed in six months.

-The theatre was, and remains, a three-tier house, its exterior in the classical tradition in painted (stucco) stone and brick.
+The theatre was, and remains, a four-tier house, its exterior in the classical tradition in painted (stucco) stone and brick.
 The theatrical newspaper The Era described the interior as "Renaissance style, richly moulded and finished in white and gold.
 The draperies of the boxes are of maroon plush, elegantly draped and embroidered in gold".
 It was originally planned to light the theatre by the new electric lighting, but for unspecified reasons this was temporarily abandoned, and the usual gas lighting was installed.

 The first lessee of the theatre, Alexander Henderson, who had worked with Verity on the design of the building, intended it to be the home of comic opera; at one time he had intended to call it the Lyric.
 The theatre historians Mander and Mitchenson write that the name he finally chose – the Royal Comedy – lacked any official approval for the use of "Royal", which was dropped within three years.
 He assembled a strong team, including Lionel Brough as stage director and Auguste van Biene as musical director.